Council of Europe: Headquarters and buildings

 The seat of the Council of Europe is in Strasbourg, France.
 First meetings were held in Strasbourg's University Palace in 1949, but the Council of Europe soon moved into its own buildings.
 The Council of Europe's eight main buildings are situated in the Quartier européen, an area in the northeast of Strasbourg spread over the three districts of Le Wacken, La Robertsau and Quartier de l'Orangerie, where are also located the four buildings of the seat of the European Parliament in Strasbourg, the Arte headquarters and the seat of the International Institute of Human Rights.

-Building in the area started in 1949 with the predecessor of the Palais de l'Europe, the House of Europe (demolished in 1977), and came to a provisional end in 2007 with the opening of the New General Office Building, later named "Agora", in 2008.
-The Palais de l'Europe (Palace of Europe) and the Art Nouveau Villa Schutzenberger (seat of the European Audiovisual Observatory) are in the Orangerie district, and the European Court of Human Rights, the EDQM and the Agora Building are in the Robertsau district.
+Building in the area started in 1949 with the predecessor of the Palais de l'Europe, the Palace of Europe (demolished in 1977), and came to a provisional end in 2007 with the opening of the New General Office Building, later named "Agora", in 2008.
+The Palace of Europe and the Art Nouveau Villa Schutzenberger (seat of the European Audiovisual Observatory) are in the Orangerie district, and the European Court of Human Rights, the EDQM and the Agora Building are in the Robertsau district.
 The Agora building has been voted "best international business centre real estate project of 2007" on 13 March 2008, at the MIPIM 2008.
 The European Youth Centre is located in the Wacken district.

 Besides its headquarters in Strasbourg, the Council of Europe is also present in other cities and countries.
 The Council of Europe Development Bank has its seat in Paris, the North-South Centre of the Council of Europe is established in Lisbon, Portugal, and the Centre for Modern Languages is in Graz, Austria.
 There are European Youth Centres in Budapest, Hungary, and in Strasbourg.
 The European Wergeland Centre, a new Resource Centre on education for intercultural dialogue, human rights and democratic citizenship, operated in cooperation with the Norwegian Government, opened in Oslo, Norway, in February 2009.

 The Council of Europe has external offices all over the European continent and beyond.
 There are four 'Programme Offices', namely in Ankara, Podgorica, Skopje, and Venice.
 There are also 'Council of Europe Offices' in Baku, Belgrade, Chisinau, Kyiv, Paris, Pristina, Sarajevo, Tbilisi, Tirana, and Yerevan.
 Bucharest has a Council of Europe Office on Cybercrime.
 There are also Council of Europe Offices in non-European capital cities like Rabat and Tunis.

-Additionally, there are 4 "Council of Europe Liaison Offices", this includes:
+Additionally, there are four "Council of Europe Liaison Offices":